Due to the high volume of orders, orders may be processed with a slight delay

 (0 Reviews)

-• Patterned Forceps For Secure Grip
+• Hooked Prongs For Secure Tissue Grip

 • Ergonomic Design For Comfortable Handling